LaravelFreelancerNL/fluentaql/docs/core-concepts/subqueries.md

 # Subqueries
-You can easily create subqueries by passing one query bulder object to another as an expression.
+You can easily create subqueries by passing one query builder object to another as an expression.

 Example:
 ```